Starlink Review 2026: Is It Worth It for Travelers?

 Final Verdict

-After 8 months, 312 speed tests, and countless video calls from desert campsites, coastal cliffs, and mountain valleys, our assessment of Starlink is clear: it is the single most impactful tool for off-grid connectivity that exists today.
+After 8 months, 312 speed tests, and countless video calls from desert campsites, coastal cliffs, and mountain valleys, my assessment is clear: Starlink is the single most impactful tool for off-grid connectivity that exists today.

-But it is not for everyone.
-The $120/month subscription plus $299β599 hardware is a serious investment.
+But it’s not for everyone.
+The $50-165/month subscription plus $249—349 hardware is a serious investment.
 The dish is bulky and power-hungry.
-And for anyone with reliable cellular or broadband access, Starlink adds nothing β an eSIM at $10β30/month provides equivalent or better mobile connectivity in cities and towns.
+And for anyone with reliable cellular or broadband access, Starlink adds nothing — an eSIM at $10—30/month provides equivalent or better mobile connectivity in cities and towns.

 Who should buy it: Vanlifers, RV nomads, boaters, rural remote workers, and anyone who regularly works from locations without cellular coverage.